 M.A., M.S., M.S.Ed., and M.B.A.

 An applicant for admission to graduate study must hold a baccalaureate degree from an institution of higher learning accredited by the appropriate regional accrediting agency.
 The applicant must complete the Application for Admission to Graduate School.
 This form may be obtained online under "Apply Now".
-All undergraduate work toward the baccalaureate degree and any previous graduate work must be verified by official transcripts showing both the credit and grade earned.
+A final transcript of baccalaureate degree and any previous graduate work must be verified by official transcripts showing both the credit and grade earned.
 Admission to graduate study is not the same as admission to candidacy for a master’s degree.
 Each graduate program has specific admission policies in addition to the policies for admission to graduate study.
 Students needing special accommodations should contact the Graduate Office no less than 48 hours prior to attending Northwest Missouri State University.
 (See appropriate program in this catalog.)

 There are three categories for admission:

 - Regular admission to graduate study requires a cumulative undergraduate GPA of 2.50 on a 4.00 scale and official scores from the GRE or GMAT test or alternative admission requirements.
 This admission does not constitute admission to a specific program.
 See specific program requirements in this catalog.
 A writing assessment is required during the first trimester of enrollment.
 Graduate students who earn below a 3.00 grade point average for two consecutive terms of enrollment will be suspended for one term.
 A student who has been re-admitted after a one-term suspension and who does not achieve a 3.00 grade point average for the term of re-admission will not be permitted to continue in that master’s degree program.